-*- coding: utf-8 -*-

 a dict in JSON Schema format to describe the function.

-its docstring automatically, which should be well-formatted in
+from its docstring automatically, which should be well-formatted in

 **Google style**.
 Otherwise, their descriptions in the returned